NIST AI RMF

 NIST AI RMF subcategories follow a detailed status workflow that supports review and approval processes:

-• Not started — Work has not begun on this subcategory
+- Not started: work hasn't begun on this subcategory

 Tracking your progress

-VerifyWise provides multiple ways to monitor your NIST AI RMF implementation:
+There are several ways to monitor your NIST AI RMF implementation in VerifyWise:

-Use these metrics to identify bottlenecks, allocate resources, and report progress to stakeholders.
+Use these metrics to spot bottlenecks, allocate resources and report progress to stakeholders.

 Linking evidence